kesava-wow/kuinameplates-customs/README.md

 ### If you don't know LUA
 1. Download [Kui_Nameplates_Custom.zip](https://github.com/kesava-wow/kuinameplates-customs/raw/master/Kui_Nameplates_Custom.zip) and install it like any other addon.
 2. Click one of the custom.\*.lua files in the list above ("Save as" will NOT work for this link)
-3. Right click -> "Save as..." on the "Raw" link at the top right of that file's code block
+    - If you end up on a [page like this](https://github.com/kesava-wow/kuinameplates-customs/raw/master/virus-example.png), you can just save the page (CTRL+S).
+    - If you end up on a GitHub webpage, [find this button](https://github.com/kesava-wow/kuinameplates-customs/raw/master/this-is-the-raw-link.png), right click it, and hit "Save as..." (or whatever equivalent there is in your browser).
-4. Save the file to the Kui_Nameplates_Custom folder you just installed
+3. Save the file to the Kui_Nameplates_Custom folder you just installed
-5. Rename the file to custom.lua (overwriting the old file if necessary)
+4. Rename the file to custom.lua (overwriting the old file if necessary)
-6. Launch the game and make sure Kui_Nameplates_Custom shows in the addon list and is enabled
+5. Launch the game and make sure Kui_Nameplates_Custom shows in the addon list and is enabled

 Note that if you want to use more than one of these modifications at a time, you'll need to either manually merge the scripts, or add more files to the Kui_Nameplates_Custom.toc list.